 In October 2019, the Victorian Labor Government submitted its Workplace Manslaughter (WM) legislation to state Parliament.
-The bill has already passed the lower house and is currently before the upper house (Legislative Council); where it will need the support of cross-bench members (since Labor does not hold a majority in the upper house).
+The bill has already passed the lower house and is currently before the upper house (Legislative Council); where it will need the support of cross-bench members.

 If passed, Victoria will become the third state in Australia to enact WM legislation – after the ACT and QLD – which carries a maximum penalty of twenty years imprisonment.